fanduel-oss/refract/docs/introduction/core-concepts.md

 The key to reactive programming is observability: we need to be able to observe changes in your app, get notified when they happen so we can trigger side-effects.
 Reactive programming works really well for side-effects: side-effects are just data.
 It is also a remarkable abstraction encouraging declarative programming and which can concisely express time-based operations (throttle, debounce, etc.).

-We have seen a lot of side-effect management libraries in redux, due to the observability of its actions (with middleware).
-It is entirely possible to move side-effects handling to React, and to not have to rely on redux.
+We have seen a lot of side-effect management libraries in Redux, due to the observability of its actions (with middleware).
+It is entirely possible to move side-effects handling to React, and to not have to rely on Redux.

 To see how Refact compares to other side-effects libraries, check our [comparison guide](./alternatives.md).
 To see Refract usage, head to [using Refract](../usage/getting-started.md).